 Consult & Collaborate: Implementing a new ITSM tool is a significant organizational change as it will affect how people work.
 It would help if you made sure people were onboard.
 Start with getting the right sponsorship level so that people take the change seriously.
 Make sure you involve all the key stakeholders as they understand their requirements better than you do.
 Engage the end-users by communicating what's in it for them.
 The collaboration will mitigate resistance and help drive the adoption of the new solution.

 Understand your processes: Your ITSM tool can be a powerful process automation tool, but automation starts with understanding your processes.
 Identify the process owners and managers and get them involved in the project.
 Identify process bottlenecks and look for ways to improve.
 Create solid process documentation that can both guide the implementation and educate the users.
+Check out these best best practice guides for Incident Management, Problem Management, and Change Management.

 Define Requirements: The better your requirements definition, the smoother the implementation.
 Consider persona-based user stories as a way of capturing requirements; for example As a user, I need to be notified when my incident is resolved.
 Don't confuse configuration with customization.
 Try to avoid customizations (modifications to the tool are hard to maintain and can prove costly).
 Customizations are essential and are not "out of the box".
 Take the time to document your requirements.